Marion Bartoli: Early life and personal life

-Tennis career
+Career

 Early years

 Bartoli started entering tournaments regularly at the age of 16.
 After a few aborted starts in 1999 and 2000, she played in the $10,000 clay events in the spring of 2001.
 Winning two tournaments back to back in May (in Hatfield and Torino) ensured that she would be given a wildcard into her first Grand Slam, the French Open, where she lost to Catalina Castaño in the first round.
 Bartoli also won another tournament in Koksijde, Belgium.

 In 2002, she received a wildcard into the Australian Open.
 She lost to Tina Pisnik in three sets.
 She then won her fourth ITF title in Columbus, Ohio.
 She followed that with a first-round exit at the French Open, losing in three sets to Ai Sugiyama.
 In the US Open where she qualified, she defeated Arantxa Sánchez Vicario, which was Bartoli's first win over a player in the top 100.
 She followed that with a win over Rossana de los Ríos, before losing to fourth seed Lindsay Davenport.

 2003: US Open doubles semifinal

-Bartoli began 2003 by coming through the qualifying draw in the Canberra Women's Classic to reach her first WTA semifinal, where she lost to Francesca Schiavone.
-At the Australian Open, where she earned her place in a Grand Slam through her ranking for the first time, she lost to 11th seed Magdalena Maleeva in the first round.
+Bartoli began 2003 by coming through the qualifying draw in the Canberra International to reach her first WTA Tour semifinal, where she lost to Francesca Schiavone.
+At the Australian Open where she earned her place in a major through her ranking for the first time, she lost to 11th seed Magdalena Maleeva in the first round.
 She qualified for Key Biscayne and made it to the quarterfinals, after Lindsay Davenport retired in their fourth-round match due to injury.
-In the quarterfinal she lost to Serena Williams.
+In the quarterfinal, she lost to Serena Williams.

-In the Internationaux de Strasbourg Bartoli reached the quarterfinals, where she lost to Vera Zvonareva.
+In the Internationaux de Strasbourg, Bartoli reached the quarterfinals where she lost to Vera Zvonareva.
 At the French Open, she earned another victory over Rossana de los Ríos, but lost to Jennifer Capriati in the second round.
-At her first Wimbledon, she drew the ninth seed Daniela Hantuchová in the first round, and lost.
+At her first Wimbledon, she drew ninth seed Daniela Hantuchová in the first round, and lost.

-At the Acura Classic, Bartoli defeated her first top-20 player, Meghann Shaughnessy, before losing to Kim Clijsters in the third round.
+At the San Diego Open, Bartoli defeated her first top-20 player, Meghann Shaughnessy, before losing to Kim Clijsters in the third round.
 At the US Open she lost to Hantuchová in the first round.
 But in doubles, she reached her first and only semifinal of doubles at Grand Slams.
 At the end of the year, she reached the quarterfinals of Bell Challenge, losing to Milagros Sequera.